 We stayed at Santa Fe for four nights and five days during our recent Disneyland Paris trip; here is what we found…

 Having stayed at some of Disneyland Paris’ more luxurious offerings in the past, I was slightly concerned by the somewhat ‘manic’ vibe often noted with regards to the more budget-friendly Disney Hotels.
 Unfortunately, Check-In at Disney’s Hotel Santa Fe was exactly as I had feared…

-We arrived at around 11 am and were met with a very long queue of people waiting to Check In.
+We arrived at around 11 am and were met with a very long queue of people waiting to Check-In.
 The Check-In process took around 20-30 minutes in total and was quite disorganized and stressful.
 Fortunately, once we had checked in, we were advised that despite being early, our room was ready so we could drop off our bags before entering the Parks.

-Usually, you can check in at any time but rooms may not be ready until 3 pm so this was a lovely surprise for us.
+Usually, you can check-in at any time but rooms may not be ready until 3 pm so this was a lovely surprise for us.

 Disney’s Hotel Cheyenne has recently been refurbished.
 What are the rooms like at Santa Fe?

-From my experience, the rooms at Disney’s Hotel Santa Fe are probably the most redeeming quality about the Hotel.
+From my experience, the rooms at Disney’s Hotel Santa Fe are probably the most redeeming quality of the Hotel.
 Santa Fe was renovated in 2013 and now hosts a prominent Cars theme, in line with the Disney Pixar franchise.
-This is a welcome addition to the bedrooms which feature quirky nods to the popular movies in the way of featuring favourite characters and props often associated with racing.
+This is a welcome addition to the bedrooms which feature quirky nods to the popular movies in the way of featuring favorite characters and props often associated with racing.

 The bedrooms are spacious and cleaned daily, with complimentary Mickey Mouse Toiletries replenished regularly also.
 The only negative point that I do have regarding the rooms was our shower…